Sufficient conditions for the filtration of a stationary processes to be standard: Introduction

-Another measure of influence, based on the quantities $\alpha_n$, is introduced and used in~\cite{comets2002processes} (actually the notation there is $a_n=1-\alpha_n$).
-The authors show that if $\mathcal{H}(\alpha)$ holds, there exists a perfect sampling algorithm for the process $X$, a result which implies that $\F^X$ admits a governing generating process.
+Another measure of influence, based on the quantities $\alpha_n$, is introduced and used in~\cite{Comets - Fernandez - Ferrari} (actually the notation there is $a_n=1-\alpha_n$).
+The authors show that if $\mathcal{H}(\alpha)$ holds, there exists a perfect sampling algorithm for the process $X$, a result which implies that $\F^X$ admits a generating parametrization.

-Our Theorem~\ref{theo delta}, the result in \cite{bressaud2006stationary} and the exact sampling algorithm of \cite{comets2002processes} all require an upper bound of some pointwise influence sequence.
-The second theorem in~\cite{ceillierstationary} uses a less restrictive hypothesis based on some average influences $\eta_n$, defined below.
+Our Theorem~\ref{theo delta}, the result in \cite{Bressaud - Maass - Martinez - San Martin} and the exact sampling algorithm of \cite{Comets - Fernandez - Ferrari} all require an upper bound of some pointwise influence sequence.
+The second theorem in~\cite{Ceillier-stationary} uses a less restrictive hypothesis based on some average influences $\eta_n$, defined below.

 \begin{definition} For every $n\ge0$, let $\eta_n$ denote the average influence at distance $n$, defined as

 where $Y$ is an independent copy of $X$, and call $\mathcal{H}'(\eta)$ the condition

 \end{definition}